NuGet/docs.microsoft.com-nuget/docs/create-packages/Package-authoring-best-practices.md

 ✔️ DO [include a license file in your package](../reference/msbuild-targets.md#packing-a-license-expression-or-a-license-file).
 > Any license file (.txt or .md) can be added to your package, including non-standard licenses.

-### Project URL

-✔️ CONSIDER including a link to an associated project, repository, or company website.
-> Your project site should have everything users need to know about your package and will likely be where users look for documentation.

-### Icon

-✔️ CONSIDER [including an icon with your package](../reference/msbuild-targets.md#packing-an-icon-image-file) to help visually differentiate it.
-It's a relatively small addition that can improve perception of package quality.
-> Icons can be specific to individual packages or be a brand logo.

-✔️ DO use an image that is 128x128 and has a transparent background (PNG) for best viewing results.
-> NuGet will automatically scale your image to the client it is being displayed on.

-❌ DO NOT use the deprecated `IconUrl` metadata property.

-### Repository Type and URL

-✔️ CONSIDER setting up [Source Link](/dotnet/standard/library-guidance/sourcelink) to automatically add source control metadata to your NuGet package and make your library easier to debug.
-> Source Link automatically adds `Repository URL` and `Repository Type` to the package metadata.
-It also adds the specific commit associated with your package version.

-### Tags

-✔️ DO include several tags with key terms related to your package to enhance discoverability.
-> Tags are taken into account in NuGet.org's search algorithm and are especially helpful for terms that are not in the Package ID but are relevant.

-For example, if I published a package to log strings to the console, I would include: "logging, log, console, string, output"

-### Release notes

-✔️ CONSIDER including release notes with each update describing what changes were made.
-> While there is no specific format required for release notes, we recommend including:
->
-> 1. Breaking changes
-> 2. New features
-> 3. Bug fixes
->
-> If you already track release notes or a changelog in your repo, you can also include a link to the relevant file.

 ## Related topics